ahadrauf/learning-machines/README.md

 file location, and the second is to use the wrapper `CreateThumbnail.py` file to either automate the `main.py` procedure or to connect the code to an Amazon S3 instance.

-1. If you want to use `main.py` directly, call the following command: `py -2 main.py image_file_path`
+1. If you want to use `main.py` directly, call the following command: `py -2 main.py -i 'image_file_path'`
 2. If you want to use the `CreateThumbnail.py`, edit the image file path you pass in to `handlerLocalTest()` in the `if __name__ == '__main__':` method.
 Then you can call it with the following command: `py -2 CreateThumbnail.py`